NN-Project-1/dis-Vector-Embedding/README.md

   <img src="architecture/gpt.png" alt="DIS-Vector Architecture" width="400">
 </p>

+## 📐 Length Analysis

+In order to determine the most effective dimensionality for the DIS-Vector embeddings, we conducted a series of ablation experiments with different vector lengths, specifically 256, 512, 768, and 1024.
+The 256-dimensional configuration resulted in noticeable information loss, particularly in capturing fine-grained timbre variations, while the higher-dimensional settings (768 and 1024) introduced redundancy and led to slower convergence without significant improvements in synthesis quality.
+The 512-dimensional representation provided the best balance, offering sufficient capacity to disentangle content, pitch, rhythm, and timbre while maintaining training stability and computational efficiency.
+Consequently, the final architecture adopts 512D embeddings as an experimentally validated optimal trade-off between expressiveness and efficiency.

 ## **Speech Component Representation**

 A speech signal \( s(t) \) is decomposed into four distinct components: